dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 A version constraint is a series of:

 `any`
-: The string "any" allows any version.
+: The string `any` allows any version.
 This is equivalent to an empty version constraint, but is more explicit. **While `any` is allowed, we do not recommend it for performance reasons.**